 Spirit-Guide Abu (“Teacher”), 3500 years on the other side, communicating via direct-voice medium, Rick Ricards, circa.
 1955 (see the Abu Trust recordings; James Webster, trustee); the following is an extract and condensation of a lengthy discourse:

 "I would say that unless a marriage is 'made in heaven,' it is no marriage at all.
-For unless the spiritual component be there, it is merely a form of marriage, a marriage of convenience, and that is no true marriage.
-It may be of use and of temporary value upon the Earth for your social usage, but it is no true marriage of the spirit.
+For unless the spiritual component be there, it is merely a form of marriage, a marriage of convenience, [a marriage of merely bio-instinctual response,] and that is no true marriage.
+It may be of use and of temporary value upon the Earth for your social usage, but it is no true marriage of the spirit [and it will not survive transition to the spirit world].
 True marriage, in my view, is necessarily and always accompanied by the spiritual union.

 "In the case of Alfred and his dear one there is a blending of the mind, and as two, such as these who are spiritually one, will travel together through the spheres of upward progression, with this blending becoming more and more perfect, until the two will merge as one – not one spirit [to the excluding of individuality], but a joint spirit.
 For they will think together, [their thoughts will become more and more similar], they will be as one, since they have chosen to associate so closely, and this will be a wish-fulfillment for them, and so this closeness of association will result in their becoming more and more nearly one [a greater and greater joyful intimacy].

-Editor’s note: Let us keep in mind Abu’s comments on the superintending Spirit-Guides when we read of The Wedding Song’s Troubadours who are also engaged in the work of bringing destined Twins together in marriage; also, Abu's choice of words "will travel together" well corresponds to The Wedding Song's "travel on."
+Editor’s note: Let us consider Abu’s comments concerning superintending Spirit-Guides who, at the right time, bring Twins together as we read of The Wedding Song’s Troubadours who, as confirmation of Abu's assertions, also effect marital union for Twins; note, too, Abu's choice of words "will travel together" well corresponding to The Wedding Song's "travel on."

 Emanuel Swedenborg, one of the most famous men of the 18th century: statesman, physicist, musician, inventor, engineer (with an estimated IQ of 200 or more), and mystic-seer of Summerland, whose visions and writings would influence intelligentsia for the next hundred years: